-• Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift and position patients and tolerate the bending, walking, and standing as required for their particular occupations.
-UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student.
+- Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift and position patients and tolerate the bending, walking, and standing as required for their particular occupations.
+UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Background Check: A satisfactory Level II background check is required. - Drug Screening: Students accepted and enrolled into this program must pass a drug screening in order to begin externship.
+Students must pass drug screen or face dismissal from program. - Externship Requirement: A 45-hour externship is required in this program.

-- Background Check: A satisfactory Level II background check is required. - Drug Screening: Students accepted and enrolled into this program must pass a drug screening in order to begin externship.
-Students must pass drug screen or face dismissal from program. - Externship Requirement: A 45 hour externship is required in this program.
+Note: Facilities that accept students for externships/practicums may conduct criminal or personal background checks, random or pre-placement drug screening and may have additional requirements.
+Check with your instructor for further clarification.

-Note: Facilities that accept students for externships/practicums may conduct criminal or personal background checks as well as random or pre-placement drug screening.
+PATIENT CARE TECHNICIAN (DIPLOMA)

-PATIENT CARE TECHNICIAN (DIPLOMA) HEALTH SCIENCES - PATIENT CARE TECHNICIAN (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY
+HEALTH SCIENCES - PATIENT CARE TECHNICIAN (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY